 There are various guided walking safaris to enjoy as well as day trips to Villages.
 Additionally, there are hundreds of ancient rock paintings in the vicinity, on the Dodoma Road to marvel at if time allows.

-Visiting Tarangire National Park
+Safari in Tarangire National Park

 This is a superb national park to visit all year round, however, visiting between June to September gives you access to a huge variety of animals.
 The weather is usually clear blue, cloudless sky with a hot sun that bakes the earth into a dusty red and withers the grass to a shade of pale yellow.
 The Tarangire River and its surrounding area is home to a huge array of exciting wildlife because it offers an excellent watering-hole to quench the animals’ thirst.